Co-Design of Cryptographic Parameters and Delay-Aware Feedback Gain for Encrypted Control Systems: Simulation Results

 The encrypted controller was implemented using the Lattigo library \cite{Lattigo} with the Brakerski-Gentry-Vaikuntanathan (BGV) variant \cite{BrakGent14} of the LWE based scheme.
 The target security level was set to $\lambda^*=128$ bits \cite{Albr21}, and three candidate cryptographic parameter sets satisfying the security requirement were selected, which are specified in Table~\ref{tab:bench}.
 For each candidate parameter set, the upper bound on the computation delay was estimated as the worst-case value among $100$ runtime measurements.
 Then, $\bar{\tau}_\theta$ was obtained by adding this worst-case computation delay to the upper bound on the communication delay, as in \eqref{eq:delayIneq}.

 Among the three candidates, it can be found from Table~\ref{tab:bench} that only $\theta_1$ satisfies~(R2).
-Hence, for $\theta_1$, we designed two candidate feedback gains

-via pole placement for the delay-free case.
+Hence, for $\theta_1$, we designed two candidate feedback gains $K_1=[-960, -50]$ and $K_2=[-72, -16.1]$ via pole placement for the delay-free case.
 Precisely, $K_1$ and $K_2$ were chosen so that the matrices $\bar{A}(0,K_1)$ and $\bar{A}(0,K_2)$ have poles at $(0.20,0.25)$ and $(0.775,0.800)$, respectively, thus stabilizing the delay-free closed-loop system.
 We then tested the LMIs in \eqref{eq:LMI} using \texttt{cvxpy}.
 While no feasible solution was found for $K_1$, the LMIs were feasible for $K_2$ with one feasible solution given by

 We evaluated the closed-loop performance using the gains $K_1$ and $K_2$ for four different values of total delay $\tau_\theta$; Fig.~\ref{fig:result} shows the corresponding state norm $\|x(t)\|$.
 The results show that $K_2$ stabilizes the closed-loop system for all considered total delays, whereas the performance of the delay-unaware gain $K_1$ deteriorates as $\tau_\theta$ increases.
 In particular, the closed-loop system becomes unstable when $\tau_\theta = 3\bar{\tau}_\theta/4$.
 These results demonstrate both the effectiveness and necessity of the proposed co-design framework.